SAP Trusted RFC Not Working : SMT1, SMT2

 How to Address the Issue

-• Leave client field empty.
+• Leave the client field empty.

 • Complete the Wizard.